glag2/raspi-car/README.md

 ### Navigation

-To be able to navigate a GPX file and the just configured gps we are going to use some APKs into waydroid (it runs Lineage OS behind the scenes).
+To be able to navigate a GPX file and use the just configured gps we are going to use some APKs into waydroid (it runs Lineage OS behind the scenes).

 [Here you can find a guide](https://www.xda-developers.com/run-android-apps-raspberry-pi-how/)